Queen's University Belfast: Sport

 Queen's participates in both British Universities and Colleges Sport (BUCS) competitions and events, as well as those of Student Sport Ireland.

 The Queen's Physical Education Centre (abbreviated to and known widely as the PEC) is one of the largest sports centres in Ireland or the UK.
 This building houses many squash courts, several climbing walls and is home to QUB's senior men's and women's basketball teams.

 The University Playing Fields, also known as Malone Playing Fields, is located just over 2 mi from the main campus, comprising 17 pitches for rugby, association football, Gaelic football, hockey, hurling, camogie, and cricket.
 In addition, there are three netball courts, nine tennis courts, and an athletics arena where the Mary Peters Track is situated.
 The area and its surrounding forest of Barnetts Demesne are mapped for orienteering.

+The university's association football team, Queen's University Belfast A.F.C., play in the NIFL Championship.
+They have won multiple trophies, including the Irish Intermediate Cup, and the Collingwood Cup on 13 occasions.
+Queen's Grads F.C. are also affiliated with the university, with teams registered in the Northern Amateur Football League and Down Area Winter Football League.

 Queens Gaelic football team compete in the Sigerson Cup and have won the trophy on 8 occasions, with the last victory coming in the 1999/2000 academic year.

-The university's association football team, Queen's University Belfast A.F.C., play in the Irish Second Division.
 Queen's snooker team have won the British intervarsity title on a record nine occasions and are the current champions.

 Queen's University Belfast Boat Club is one of the most successful clubs in the university.
 The QUB boathouse, home of Queen's University Belfast Boat Club (QUBBC) and Queen's University of Belfast Ladies Boat Club (QUBLBC), is located on the River Lagan near Stranmillis.
 In 2010 they were reigning Irish Champions in men's Intermediate and Senior 8's.
 They are also reigning Irish University Champions in Men's Senior 8's, Women's Novice 8's and Women's Novice 4's.
 They are the only rowing club in Ireland to have a full-time rowing coach.